Forms & Permits

-|Victims of bad checks may file a report with the Cook or Lake County State's Attorney, provided there is sufficient information, and that the case meets all eligibility guidelines.
+|Victims of bad checks may file a report with the Cook County State's Attorney, provided there is sufficient information, and that the case meets all eligibility guidelines.

 |The Freedom of Information Act (FOIA) is a state statute that allows the public to gain access to government records.

 |The Premise Alert Program provides first responders with medical information before they arrive at an emergency scene.
 Through the Premise Alert Program, citizens can inform local police and fire departments about a family member who may require special assistance or treatment at home.
-That could be a lifesafer for families caring for loved ones with medical problems relating to Alzheimer's, Autism, Quadriplegia, etc. Information provided to the Barrington Police and Fire departments is stored in a database and kept confidential to be used only by police, fire and emergency medical personnel responding to specified locations.
+That could be a lifesaver for families caring for loved ones with medical problems relating to Alzheimer's, Autism, Quadriplegia, etc. Information provided to the Barrington Police and Fire departments is stored in a database and kept confidential to be used only by police, fire and emergency medical personnel responding to specified locations.
 This data will alert first responders to handle each specific emergency.

 Please call (847) 304-3300 if you any questions.

 |Reporting Unemployment Insurance Fraud

 IDES needs your help to combat Unemployment Insurance (UI) Fraud/Identity Theft.
 If you become a victim of UI Fraud/Identity Theft, you must either contact IDES by phone at (800) 814-0513 or use the Contact Form located on the IDES website to promptly report it.
 Using both methods of reporting may cause delays in reviewing your case.

 Request your free credit reports via annualcreditreport.com and review them for other fraudulent activities.